Blockchain-Technology-Lab/consensus-decentralization/README.md

 First, store the parsed data and pool information files as described above.

-Run `python process.py <project_name> <timeframe>` to produce a csv of the mapped data; the timeframe argument should be of the form `YYYY-MM-DD` (where month and day can be omitted).
+Run `python analyze.py <project_name> <timeframe>` to produce a csv of the mapped data.
+The timeframe argument should be of the form `YYYY-MM-DD` (month and day can be omitted).
 The script will also print the output of each implemented analyzer.

-To mass produce and analyze data for a ledger, run `python analyze.py <argument>`.
-The argument can be omitted (in which case the script will analyze all available ledgers between 2018-2022), or be one of two types:
-- `<project name>`: the script will analyze the specific project between 2018-2022
-- `timeframe`: the script will analyze all ledgers for the specific timeframe; the argument should be of the form `YYYY-MM-DD` (where month and day can be omitted)
+To mass produce and analyze data, you can omit one or both arguments.
+If only one argument is given, it can be either a project's name (so all data between 2018-2022 for the given project will be analyzed) or a timeframe (so data for all ledgers will be analyzed for the given timeframe).

 ## Development

-To add a new project, first create a folder in the `ledgers` directory named as the project (e.g., `bitcoin`, `ethereum`, etc).
+To add a new project, first create a folder in the `ledgers` directory named as the project (e.g., `bitcoin`, `ethereum`).

 In the ledger project's directory, store a file named `data.json` that contains the parsed data (see above in `Parser`).